Rocky: The Ultimate Film Franchise!

 It is a 2023 American sports drama film starring and directed by Michael B. Jordan in his directorial debut.

-The film sees the accomplished and recently retired boxer Adonis Creed (portrayed by Jordan) come face-to-face with his childhood friend and former boxing prodigy Damian Anderson (portrayed by Jonathan Majors).
+The film sees accomplished and recently retired boxer Adonis Creed come face-to-face with his childhood friend and former boxing prodigy Damian Anderson (Jonathan Majors).

-It premiered in Mexico City on February 9th 2023, which coincided with Jordan’s 36th birthday, and was released in the United States on March 3rd as the first film distributed by Metro-Goldwyn-Mayer Pictures after its acquisition by Amazon and the dissolution of United Artists Releasing.
+It premiered in Mexico City on February 9th 2023, coinciding with Jordan’s 36th birthday, and was released in the United States on March 3rd as the first film distributed by Metro-Goldwyn-Mayer Pictures after its acquisition by Amazon and the dissolution of United Artists Releasing.

 The film received positive reviews from critics for Jordan's direction, the story, performances and fighting sequences.

-Like its predecessors, the film was a box office success, grossing over $276 million worldwide, making it the highest-grossing Creed film and the second-highest-grossing Rocky film.
+Like its predecessors, it was a box office success, grossing over $276 million worldwide, making it the highest-grossing Creed film and the second-highest-grossing film in the overall Rocky franchise.

 Enjoyed This Rocky & Creed Franchise Guide?